The Washington Nationals (35-54) are in for a challenge against Dane Dunning at Nationals Park on Sunday when the

 In 2019, Washington earned a playoff spot by entering as one of the two NL wildcard teams.
 They defeated the Milwaukee Brewers then defeated the Dodgers in the NLDS, 3-2.
 After sweeping the St. Louis Cardinals in the championship series, a depleted Nationals roster was able to overcome the heavily favored Houston Astros in the World Series to win the franchise’s only title.

-If you are a fan of the Washington Nationals, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Washington Nationals have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Washington Nationals, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Washington Nationals have the star power to make it all the way to the World Series in 2023?